 How Does Aging Affect the Brain?

-Around your early twenties your brain stops growing.
-No changes occur for a few years, but eventually your brain slowly prepares for aging.
+Around your early twenties, your brain stops growing.
+No changes occur for a few years, but eventually, your brain slowly prepares for aging.
 This occurs in your 30s to 40s.
-When you reach your 60s, your brain and your memory ability begins to shift at a faster rate.
+When you reach your 60s, your brain and your memory ability begin to shift at a faster rate.

 How Does the Brain Slowly Lose Cognition and Memory?